-4. Soil amendment during outplanting - The final application for hydrogel is to amend soils on the outplanting site, especially on droughty or severely-disturbed sites.
-The method of application is important and incorporating hydrogels in the rooting zone is much more effective than applying then in a band or layer (Kjelgren and others 1994).
-When 8 grams of hydrogel was applied per kilogram of 3 different soil textures, the available water content increased 1.8 times that of the unamended control for the clay, 2.2 times for the loam, and 3.2 times for the sandy loam soil (Abedi-Koupai and others 2008).
-In another study, 2 rates of hydrogel were added to 5 different soil textures ranging from sand to clay and then seedlings of 9 different tree species were planted in pots with both treatments and a control (Agaba and others 2010).
+Soil amendment during outplanting

+The final application for hydrogel is to amend soils on the outplanting site, especially on droughty or severely-disturbed sites with the objective of retaining water that would normally be lost to evaporation or leaching.
+They have also been shown to retain nutrient ions that could be leached out of the root zone (Mikkelsen 1994).
+The method of application is important and incorporating hydrogels in the rooting zone is much more effective than applying in a band or layer (Kjelgren and others 1994).
+When 8 grams of hydrogel was applied per kilogram of three different soil textures, the available water content increased 1.8 times that of the unamended control for the clay, 2.2 times for the loam, and 3.2 times for the sandy loam soil (Abedi-Koupai and others 2008).
+In another study, two rates of hydrogel were added to 5 different soil textures ranging from sand to clay and then seedlings of nine different tree species were planted in pots with both treatments and a control (Agaba and others 2010).
 The plants were subjected to moisture stress treatments in a greenhouse until some seedling mortality occurred.
-The percentage of plant available water increased from around 100% in the clay to almost 300% in the sandy soil, and these results were mirrored very closely by the survival of the tree seedlings (Figure 5).
-As can be seen, hydrogel amendments are most effective on sandy soils and in droughty environments.
-When a sandy soil was amended with a range of hydrogel treatments and planted with Pinus halepensis seedlings, the water retention of the soil increased exponentially with increasing additions of hydrogel.
-When the seedlings were subjected to controlled desiccation, the seedlings in soils with the highest amount of hydrogel survived twice as long as in the plants in the control soils.
+The percentage of plant available water increased from around 100% in the clay to almost 300% in the sandy soil, and these results were mirrored very closely by the survival of the tree seedlings (Figure 6).

+Hydrogel amendments are considered most effective on sandy soils and in droughty environments.
+When a sandy soil was amended with a range of hydrogel treatments and planted with Pinus halepensis Mill. seedlings, the water retention of the soil increased exponentially with increasing additions of hydrogel.
+When the seedlings were subjected to controlled desiccation, the seedlings in soils with the highest amount of hydrogel survived twice as long as those in the control soils.
 Water potential measurements showed that seedlings in the amended soils had considerably less moisture stress than the controls.
 Shoot growth and root growth were also significantly increased with the hydrogel amendment (Huttermann and others 1999).
+Conversely, Sarvas and others (2007) reported a 21% reduction in survival of Scots pine (Pinus sylvestris L.) as compared with the controls when polyacrylamide gel was placed in the planting hole.
+Similarly, a recent study showed that the use of hydrogels did not increase loblolly pine (Pinus taeda L.) seedling survival and, in some cases, decreased survival (Starkey and others 2012).
+The authors concluded that the efficacy of hydrogels to increase seedling survival after outplanting is dependent upon the particle size and availability of soil moisture and recommended its use primarily as a root dip to protect roots from desiccation during the planting process.